-Sarah has a law degree from the University of Virginia School of Law, where she was an editor of the Virginia Journal of International Law, a recipient of the American Jurisprudence award, a Phi Delta Phi honor society member, and a student practitioner before the 4th Circuit Court of Appeals.
-She holds a B.S. in Journalism with honors from Liberty University.
+Sarah has a law degree from the University of Virginia School of Law, where she was an editor of the Virginia Journal of International Law, a recipient of the American Jurisprudence award, a Phi Delta Phi honor society member, and a student practitioner before the 4th Circuit U.S. Court of Appeals.
+She holds a bachelor's degree in Journalism with honors from Liberty University.
 Sarah is the mother of three children, and the author of just as many books on the trials and triumphs of parenting children on the autism spectrum.